steveculshaw/brindlewoodbay/README.md

 Janet Flock comes in with a local paper, with an article about Cyrus Creole of Mucky Point Lighthouse died having fallen from the lantern room.<br>
 Constable Alvin Deschain says it was only an accident.

-As we leave, a young girl presses a small bottle into Krystal's hand ... water and seaweed?
+* **CLUE** As we leave, a young girl presses a small bottle into Krystal's hand ... water and seaweed ... becomes slippery & waxy

 Winnie the robe has a label sewn in, **"Caroline Greenleaf"** ... known from the Mystery of Reunion (Homecoming) at Bonfire Cliff [MRBC]